 Heat Stroke: Symptoms and Treatment

-Heat stroke is the most serious form of heat injury and is a medical emergency.
-If you suspect that someone has heat stroke -- also known as sunstroke -- you should call 911 immediately and render first aid until paramedics arrive.
+Heat stroke is the most serious form of heat injury and is considered a medical emergency.
+If you suspect that someone has heat stroke -- also known as sunstroke -- call 911 immediately and give first aid until paramedics arrive.

 Heat stroke can kill or cause damage to the brain and other internal organs.
 Although heat stroke mainly affects people over age 50, it also takes a toll on healthy young athletes.